jstolarek/jstolarek.github.io/pages/projects.md

   * **haskell-testing-stub**
     ([bitbucket](https://bitbucket.org/jstolarek/haskell-testing-stub))\
-    Demonstration of how to organize tests and benchmarks in a Haskell project.
+    A small stub project that demonstrates how to organize tests and benchmarks in a Haskell project.

   * **tasty-program**
     ([bitbucket](https://bitbucket.org/jstolarek/tasty-program),